kyocum/disdat/README.rst

 -------

-Disdat could not have come to be without the support of `Human Longevity, Inc. <https://www.humanlongevity.com>`_  It has benefited from numerous discussions, code contributions, and emotional support from Jonathon Lunt, Ted Wong, Jason Knight, Axel Bernel, and `Intuit, Inc. <https://www.intuit.com>`_.
+Disdat could not have come to be without the support of `Human Longevity, Inc. <https://www.humanlongevity.com>`_  It has benefited from numerous discussions, code contributions, and emotional support from Sean Rowan, Ted Wong, Jonathon Lunt, Jason Knight, Axel Bernel, and `Intuit, Inc. <https://www.intuit.com>`_.